Cosine12/corr-concepts-/README.md

 # corr-concepts-
-Educational App that aims to provide quality education among
+Educational App that aims to provide quality education among students.

 Core concepts aims to provide students with access to quality online learning for all, It offers: